The Nutcracker and the Mouse King: Literary devices

 Hoffmann seems to use the strange almost hypnotic chanting to signal a transformation from the banal to the fantastic.

-Famously, nonsense was fundamental to the works of Victorian authors Lewis Carrol (eg. Through the Looking Glass) and George MacDonald (eg. The Princess and the Goblin) although they were primarily influenced by Novalis (whom Hoffmann also admired).
+Famously, nonsense was fundamental to the works of Victorian authors Lewis Carroll (eg. Through the Looking Glass) and George MacDonald (eg. The Princess and the Goblin) although they were primarily influenced by Novalis (whom Hoffmann also admired).
 MacDonald's Phantastes included an epigram by Novalis that seems to indicate his belief that "anarchy's role in the nonsensical [is] a necessary step in achieving greater harmony".

 In any event, the rhythmic repetition of sounds in songs by MacDonald's young hero, Curdie, to deter the Goblins is reminiscent of Drosselmeier's chant.

 In the U.S., Baum and Denslow have clowns sing nonsense songs to Dot and Tot in Merryland's Clown Country.
 Their houses have platforms on top where they perform.

 Invitation to participate.
 The self-referential narrator in Nutcracker addresses his audience and makes a request: "I turn to you, gentle reader or listener–Fritz, Theodor, Ernst [the last two are Hoffmann's own names]–or whatever your name may be, and I picture you vividly at your last Christmas table.
 You will then envisage how the children halted, in silence and with shining eyes" The children listeners (and "those who have eyes to see") are thus invited to use their imagination to participate in the story creation–to use their minds eye to create (as in the ending of "Nutcracker") "the most splendid and wonderous things".

 No return.
 It is the norm in Children's stories of fantasy places, that the children protagonists return home after their visit, whether it be to "Wonderland", "Neverland" or "Merryland".
 In The Wizard of Oz, (the movie not the book) Dorothy famously repeats, "There is no place like home" as she clicks her ruby slippers three times and returns home to Kansas.
 Marie does return after her first tour of the Kingdom of the Dolls.
 In her ecstasy, she rises higher and higher but then falls and finds herself back in bed.
 However, after Nutcracker (now the king), takes her there as queen, she never returns.